What is marijuana?

 Marijuana is risky for many reasons.
 Consider these facts:

-- Makes it more difficult for the body to fight illnesses
+- It makes it more difficult for the body to fight illnesses.

-- When smoked, contains over 2,000 chemicals that can stay in your body up to a month
+- When smoked, marijuana contains more than 2,000 chemicals that can stay in your body up to a month.

-- Can harm the heart, lungs, brain, and sex organs
+- Marijuana can harm the heart, lungs, brain, and sex organs.

 Marijuana use can lead to: